 The NBS Seminar is a dynamic community made up of storytelling scholars and scholarly storytellers.
 Many of our members have written books about biblical performance criticism.
-Click here to see a list of these books and learn more our work.
-Read a Scholars’ Round Table Discussion about Using Character Voices in Biblical Storytelling from our magazine, The Biblical Storyteller.

 Many participants in the seminar are professors at seminaries and colleges around the United States; others are full time professional storytellers and clergy who use storytelling as a central dimension of their ministry.
 We are pursuing a coordinated program of research from our varied perspectives on biblical methodology, interpretation, and pedagogy.
 We gather for several days prior to the NBS Festival Gathering in order to develop a new paradigm for biblical scholarship called Performance Criticism.
 We base this new paradigm on the actual performance of biblical texts as a way to explore the interface and interaction between biblical storytelling and biblical scholarship.